 Adopt what we call the 3-pass process:

 First Pass: Get all the relevant content down in one place.
 Brainstorm all the examples you can think of for the 4 key skills.
 Ask friends, colleagues, former managers, and mentors if they have ideas about where you’ve demonstrated those skills.
-Don’t worry about including too much in the first pass – it is best to get everything on the page and worry about trimming it down to 1 page later on.
+Don’t worry about including too much in the first pass – you can trim it down to 1 page later on.

 Second Pass: Concern yourself with structure and formatting.
 This is where you can sort your examples into the relevant sections and make sure that all your bullet points follow the “XYZ” format described below.

-Third Pass: Proofread, make final tweaks, and check grammar.
+Third Pass: Proofread, make final tweaks in language and cuts to get to one page, and check grammar.

 Polishing Your Language